 SUMMARY: In accordance with the requirements of the Licensing Act 2003 the Licensing Authority is required to publish a statement of policy every successive five year period.
-The new draft Licensing Policy Statement is now out to public consultation.
-The purpose of this report is to provide an opportunity for the Overview and Scrutiny Committee to review and feedback on the new policy statement and that this be included in the consultation responses.
+The purpose of this report is to introduce the draft policy statement prior to going out to public consultation before returning to committee in November 2021.